-For either PhD degree, at least 72 credits beyond the Bachelors Degree are required.
+For either PhD degree, at least 72 credits beyond the Bachelor's Degree are required.
 Of that total, at least 24 research credits are required.
 At least 12 course credits must be completed in a minor program of study, approved by the candidate's PhD thesis committee.
 Up to 36 course credits may be awarded by the candidate's committee for completion of a thesis-based Master's Degree.
+Graduate-level coursework completed as part of a thesis-based Master's Degree with a focus on the Theory, Application, Computational or Earth & Space coursework may be used to satisfy the related theme with approval of the candidate's committee.